dotlang/language/README.md

 - A function can state it's output var/val.
 A caller must store it's output in exactly the same type and function must return exactly the same type. by default output is val. so if it's not mentioned, output is val.
 - If function input does not have val/var modified, it can accept either of them but will only be able to read that argument.
 If it wants to modify, function signature must be changed to use `var`.
+- If function output type misses `var/val` modifier, it will be assumed `val`.
 `func add(x:int, y:int)->int`
 `func add(val x:int, val y:int)->val int`
 These two definitions are different. var/val are part of function.
 Compiler/runtime will handle whether to send a ref or a copy, for val arguments.

 function inputs must be named.
 - Function output can be any type.
 Even a tuple or a tuple with unnamed fields.